cacodcar/cacodcar.github.io/_posts/2020-8-25-Constrained_Regression.md

 ---
 layout: post
 mathjax: true
-title: Constrained Min Norm
+title: Constrained Min Norm - Linear Equality Constraints
 date: 2020-08-25
 category:
   - Blog
 ---

-# Constrained Min Norm - Linear Equality Constraints

-Lately I have been reading on how to regress data with constraints on the fitting parameters, mainly for applications in data science.
+Recently I have been reading on how to regress with constraints.
+It has uses in fitting models to data as well as signal reconstruction.
 In this post we will look at how to solve optimization problems of the following form.

 $$\min_{x} ||x||^2, \text{ s.t.: } Cx = d$$